Doxuno

 SETTLEMENT

-Settlement of this Agreement shall occur on 1 August 2026 (the "Settlement Date") at the offices of the Vendor's solicitor or such other place as the parties may agree.
-On Settlement: (a) the Vendor shall deliver to the Purchaser possession and control of all Business Assets, all keys, access codes, and passwords, and all original business records; (b) the Purchaser shall pay the balance of the Purchase Price to the Vendor in cleared funds; (c) the Vendor shall execute all documents necessary to transfer the Business Assets to the Purchaser; and (d) the Purchaser shall assume responsibility for all obligations arising in connection with the Business from the Settlement Date.
+Settlement occurs on 1 August 2026 (the "Settlement Date") at the offices of the Vendor's solicitor (or as the parties agree).
+On Settlement: (a) the Vendor delivers to the Purchaser possession and control of all Business Assets, all keys, access codes, passwords, server credentials, and originals of all business records, contracts, customer files, and tax records; (b) the Purchaser pays the balance of the Purchase Price (plus stock value where applicable, plus GST if not zero-rated) in cleared funds; (c) the Vendor executes the bill of sale, assignments of intellectual property and any other transfer documents; (d) the Vendor provides a release of any Personal Property Securities Register (PPSR) financing statements (under the Personal Property Securities Act 1999) over the Business Assets; and (e) responsibility for all liabilities and obligations arising on or after Settlement passes to the Purchaser.

 6.